Towodile/SculkMicrophoneMod/README.md

 <br>

 ## How it works
 Simply run the mod, and talk into your microphone!
-Any sculk sensor in a 6 (value is prone to change) block radius should activate.
+Any nearby sculk sensor should activate.
 If not, try editing your settings.

 ### Settings
 The default settings aren't necessarily the best settings for every microphone, so feel free to change some in 'Options -> Microphone Settings...'